Pitiz/CryptoDonate/README.md

 A lightweight, customizable client-side cryptocurrency donation widget that's easy to embed on any website.

-Accept Bitcoin, Ethereum, Solana, USDT, and Monero donations using QR codes and multiple themes.
+Accept donations in any cryptocurrency using QR codes and multiple themes.

 ## Showcase